Table of Contents

-The wall plank exercise using the wall for support is one of the core exercises in my Strengthen Your Core program.
-This variation is specifically designed as a core exercise for beginners but even if you are advanced, you might find it a challenge.
+This standing wall plank exercise variation is specifically designed as a core exercise for beginners and senior.
+However, advanced users might find it a challenge.

 - Place the ball just below shoulder height.